 Choosing the number of inversions in the ensemble is a balancing act between statistical robustness and computer resources.
 Bousserez et al. (2015) recommended at least 50 inversions to estimate the posterior covariance matrix to within 10%.
-A key assumption in their recommendation was that the mean of the posterior estimates x^{apos} corresponded to the analytical solution, i.e., each individual inversion had already "reached convergence" to within the analytical posterior error.
-In our case, due to the limited number of iterations performed (40 out of the theoretically required $n{state} = 4,095,000$), we cannot be sure that within the ensemble, the x^{apos} estimates are distributed with the analytical solution as their mean.
-However, in the case of our OSSEs, we know the analytical solution, which is the "true" flux of § 3.1.
-Therefore, for evaluating the posterior covariance between

-F{fos} and F{bio} , we perform an ensemble of inversions where the prior fluxes are perturbations from the "true" flux following the statistics of B. This approach of perturbing around a known truth to better estimate the posterior covariance is similar to that used by, e.g., Liu et al. (2014).
-To be on the safe side of the recommendation of Bousserez et al. (2015), our ensembles contain 100 inversions each.
+A key assumption in their recommendation was that the mean of the posterior estimates x^{apos} corresponded to the analytical solution; i.e., each individual inversion had already "reached convergence" to within the analytical posterior error.
+In our case, due to the limited number of iterations performed (40 out of the theoretically required $n{\text{state}} = 4\,095\,000$), we cannot be sure that within the ensemble, the x^{apos} estimates are distributed with the analytical solution as their mean.
+However, in the case of our OSSEs, we know the analytical solution, which is the true flux of Sect.
+3.1.
+Therefore, for evaluating the posterior covariance between F{fos} and F{bio} , we perform an ensemble of inversions where the prior fluxes are perturbations from the true flux following the statistics of B. This approach of perturbing around a known truth to better estimate the posterior covariance is similar to that used by, e.g., Liu et al. (2014).